Sanan-Sadigov/RFM-Analysis/README.md

 ## Introduction

 Welcome to the RFM Analysis project!
 In this Python Pandas project, we utilize the power of data manipulation and analysis to implement RFM segmentation.
-By categorizing customers based on Recency, Frequency, and Monetary value, we identify specific customer segments for strategic decision-making.
+By categorizing customers based on Recency, Frequency, and Monetary value, we identify specific customer segments for strategic decision-making.Performed RFM Analysis on a dataset comprising 90,000 rows and 10 columns to uncover distinct customer segments.

 ## Features